naboeth/ethcc2022/README.md

 - Divide tasks and make a schedule
 - Presenting our project to others
-- How to put data on IPFS/Filecoin
+- How to put data on IPFS/Filecoin (we tried it for the photo upload)
+- Use truffle as a testing/deployment framework and deploy on different chains
-- How to implement random-number generation / time lock functions in Solidity
+- Research on how to implement random-number generation / time lock functions in Solidity

 ### Roadmap